 All approved foster carers will have access to the comprehensive training programme.
+Please see appendix 2 for expectations and competencies.

 All mainstream foster carers are expected to complete the training support and development (TSD) Induction Standards within the first year's training.
 Kinship foster carers have 18 months to complete the standards.
 Training workshops are regularly run to assist foster carers in completing this task.